SantiagoGiner/Samos/README.md

 can then submit a form with the classes that are of interest to them.
 Once they enroll in a class, it will appear in their own classes section.

 ## Classes
 This is where the classes a student is taking will appear.
-They can view the date on which they enrolled, the classes they have taken, any files relevant for the class, and all other information considered relevant.
+They can view details like the date on which they enrolled, the classes they have taken, and the zoom link for the class.
+Moreover, instructors can, through the Django admin page, upload files that are relevant for a certain class.
+These files will then appear on the student's view of the class.

 ## Profile
-This section allows the student to create their own Samos profile, a way for me to get to know them and learn about their life experience.
+This section allows the student to create their own Samos profile, a way for instructors to get to know them and learn about their life experience.
 I believe it is also a way for students to reflect on their own interests and what they want to do later in life.

+## Gallery
+This section contains relevant videos instructors have recorded from classes themselves or that introduce a general topic.
+They provide the student with material they can review outside of class.